Filmmakers Take Dutch State To Court Over Lost Piracy Revenue

 Nonsense.
 Netflix has a whooping 111 Dutch titles of which only about 33% is cabaret/stand-up comedy.

-Be careful what you ask for (Score:3)
+Be careful what you ask for (Score:4, Interesting)

 Later when the music companies tried to sue individuals for copyright violation, the courts decided that since The People had already compensated the music industry for their losses via the CD tax, there was no need for any more lawsuits.